 - visitor has not undertaken such activities for more than 5 different institutions in the last 6 months

 This is the so-called "9/5/6 rule" and an individual whose visit satisfies these conditions can be reimbursed for expenses and receive an honorarium.
 Please note tax withholdings of 30% will apply unless the individual has a Social Security Number or Individual Taxpayer Identification Number.
 Please see instructions on what information should be included in the Invitation Letter.

 - A visitor conducting independent research.
-Idependent research means the use of University facilities without any affiliation or appoinmtnet.
-NOTE: a visitor with affiliation or appointment should consider coming on a J-1 visa, even if no payment is made to the visitor by the University.
+Independent research means the use of University facilities without any affiliation or appointment.
+NOTE: a visitor with affiliation or appointment should come on a J-1 visa, even if no payment is made to the visitor by the University.